sethdford/deep-risk-model-v2/README.md

 # Deep Risk Model

-A deep learning-based risk model for financial markets implemented in Rust.
+A significant improvement over https://github.com/sethdford/deep_risk_model-v0 which is a Rust implementation of a deep learning-based risk model for financial markets, inspired by the research paper ["Deep Risk Model: A Deep Learning Solution for Mining Latent Risk Factors to Improve Covariance Matrix Estimation"](https://arxiv.org/abs/2107.05201) (Lin et al., 2021).
+This project combines Graph Attention Networks (GAT) and Gated Recurrent Units (GRU) to generate risk factors and estimate covariance matrices from market data.

-## Features
+## Features and Improvements over V0

 - Deep Risk Model with transformer architecture
 - Temporal Fusion Transformer (TFT) for time series analysis